 The latest installment of our series of interviews with school director candidates across Pennsylvania brings us to the Parkland School District.

-Marisa Ziegler is running for school director in the Parkland School District, located in Lehigh County.
-She is a registered Democrat and a public school teacher.
+Chris Pirrotta is running for school director in the Parkland School District, located in Lehigh County.
+He is a registered Democrat and works as the Vice President of Marketing at Sideshow.

 What are the most important issues facing your district?